JustinJZhang/A2A/README.md

 # A2A

-This is the repository for the paper "Pyramid Self-contrastive Learning Framework for Test-time Ultrasound Image Denoising".
+This is the repository for the paper "Pyramid Self-contrastive Learning for One-shot Test-time Ultrasound Image Denoising".
 The code and dataset will be publicly available once the paper is accepted for publication.

 - [ ] **Model**
 - [ ] **Loss Functions**